 There are huge social costs to allowing this wave of domestic violence to go untreated.
 Intimate partner violence can lead to serious injury and death as well as mental health problems for the victims.
 The rate of child abuse and neglect is also expected to increase in the wake of the COVID-19 pandemic because parents are under more stress and are isolated from support networks.
 Additionally, virtual interactions with students make it harder for teachers and counselors to look for warning signs.
 Government and non-governmental organizations have waning resources and less access to abused and neglected children.
 The long term negative consequences of child abuse and neglect are severe: There is a greater risk of injury, of becoming a victim or perpetrator of abuse in the future, of substance abuse, of delayed brain development, and of lower educational and occupational achievement.

 Even without a pandemic, getting out of abusive relationships is very difficult, regardless of whether it may appear simple to someone outside of the relationship.
 Abusers tend to threaten and manipulate their partners to prevent them from leaving.
 Abusers may threaten to harm pets, children, or the victim themself if they try to leave.
-Women are at most risk of being killed by an abusive partner after they decide to leave .
+Women are at most risk of being killed by an abusive partner after they decide to leave them.
 Women’s fear of leaving is not delusional, and an integral part of supporting survivors is respecting their wishes and empowering them to make their own choices.
 Getting help can be especially difficult for people with disabilities, elderly people, people without access to internet, and people who are financially dependent on their partner.

 Sadly, the pandemic has only made it more difficult for survivors to escape.
 Many shelters are closed or have reached capacity due to COVID-19.
 Since many women are stuck at home with their abusers all the time, they may not have the opportunity to call a hotline or explore their options online.
 Abusive partners may eavesdrop on phone conversations, look at their messages and email, or even take away their access to these things.
 A woman in Kyiv, Ukraine reported to the United Nations that she was afraid to search for help because she feared her husband would listen in.
 A woman in Spain reported that since lockdown, her abusive partner does not allow her any privacy, not even when she uses the bathroom.
 Being locked at home gives abusers more opportunities for control and surveillance of their victims.
 It also further isolates women from support networks.